Honestpuck/scriptorium/README.md

   -c, --command quoted string containing git command
 ```

 The `git` command will ask for a string and run it as a git command in both directories.
 The string is split using `shlex`, a library that splits the string into command "words" honouring any quoted strings and leaving the quotes in the "word".
-An example, the string 'this that "and that"' will split into `['this', 'that', '"and that"']`
+An example, the string 'this that "and that"' will split into `['this', 'that', '"and that"']`.
+You don't need to include the `git` at the front, scriptorium will add it for you.

 ### `list`